Why Electrifying Light Commercial Vehicles Is Key towards Mass Spread of EVs?

 Role of LCVs in fleet electrification

-Light Commercial vehicles are important for the electric vehicle adoption for businesses as those vehicles have the operational usage patterns where the electrification ROI is high.
-In Europe alone, over 2 million units are sold each year, of which 13 000 were fully electric in 2017 (+38% YoY growth).
+Light Commercial vehicles are important for electric vehicle adoption of businesses as those vehicles have the operational usage patterns where the electrification ROI is high.
+In Europe alone, over 2 million units are sold each year, of those, 13 000 were fully electric in 2017 (+38% YoY growth).

 Important factors for fleet managers considering whether to include eLCVs in their fleet are the TCO, vehicle range and the electric charging infrastructure.